“The phone on the kitchen wall rang and rang, but I was warned not to answer it, and to keep my own phone switched off.”

 As the narrator reflects on her own heritage – her Jamaican mother’s struggle to better herself, her white post-man father’s reluctant goodbye to his wife – the reader is learning too.

 Most importantly; it’s a novel to get your toes tapping.
-There’s the Mandinka rite of passage; the Kankurang (when an anonymous dancer jiggles and shakes beneath the woolly fronds of a flame-coloured costume, celebrating the beginning of adulthood), the brazen cultural appropriation of Aimee’s dance routines and a west-end performance of Show Boat – where Tracey steals the scene using only her raw dance ability and a broom.
+There’s the Mandinka rite of passage; the Kankurang (when an anonymous dancer jiggles and shakes beneath the woolly fronds of a flame-coloured costume, celebrating the beginning of adulthood), the brazen cultural appropriation of Aimee’s world tour and a west-end performance of Show Boat – where Tracey steals the scene using only talent and a broom.
 Dance and its history leap and sashay across Swing Time’s every page.